 Older versions of OWA don't provide a way to open other user's folders directly from the interface, as you can from Outlook’s File, Open, Other users folder menu, but this doesn't mean it’s not possible.
 You need to use a specially formatted URL that contains the other users email address and the folder you wish to open.

-You can use the following URL format to open folders you have permissions on:
+You can use the following URL format to open folders you have permissions on.
+This URL format works in all current versions of OWA, including Office 365 Exchange Online.

 This opens the folder without the navigation pane and can be used to open any default folder you have permission to open, provided you know the user's address.

-OWA 2007 and OWA 2010 have a dialog box for opening other user’s folders.
+OWA 2007, 2010, 2013 have a dialog box for opening other user's folders, you can use when you are already working in OWA.
 Click on your name on the upper right side of the screen to access it.

 When you have permission to the entire mailbox, you can use just the OWA URL and mailbox address, formatted like this: